-- [29] The Tribunal orders that the modification and partial approval of OPA 294 shall be strictly without prejudice to, and shall not have the effect of limiting: - (a) the rights of all parties to seek to modify, delete or add to the unapproved portions of OPA 294; and the right of Centura Real Estate Corp. and Oxford Properties Group to seek to alter the geographic boundary of OPA 294 and modify the mapping accordingly, and to seek approval of policies specific to the area(s) of such altered geographic boundaries; and - (b) the jurisdiction of the Tribunal to consider and approve modifications, deletions or additions to the unapproved portions of OPA 294 on a general or site-specific basis, as the case may be, and the jurisdiction of the Tribunal to expand the geographic boundary of OPA 294 and to approve additional policies specific to such areas, provided that the remaining appellants shall be bound by the commitments made by them to scope their issues. - [30] The Tribunal further orders that the modification and partial approval of OPA 294 is without prejudice to the positions that may be taken by the remaining appellants to those appeals so that if those appeals proceed to a hearing, either on their own or as may be consolidated with other appeals, the City will not take the position that the Tribunal ought not to approve site-specific modifications to the affected portions of OPA 294 on the basis that they deviate from or are inconsistent with such approved portions of OPA 294 on a Plan-wide basis (or as approved in respect of other lands).
-However, this does not affect the City's right to assert that the approved portions of OPA 294 should be applied to the specific sites or areas without modification on the basis that they are consistent with the Provincial Policy Statement (2014), conform with provincial plans and that they constitute good planning.
+- viii.
+The fourth sentence of the first paragraph of Section 9.1 is approved without modification; - ix.
+The fourth sentence of the first paragraph of Section 9.2 is approved without modification; - x.
+The fourth sentence of the first paragraph of Section 9.3 is approved without modification; and - xi.
+The third sentence of the first paragraph of Section 9.4 is approved without modification. - [14] The Tribunal orders that the modification and partial approval of OPA 294 shall be strictly without prejudice to, and shall not have the effect of limiting: - (a) the rights of all parties to seek to modify, delete or add to the unapproved portions of OPA 294; and the right of Centura Real Estate Corp. and Oxford Properties Group to seek to alter the geographic boundary of OPA 294 and modify the mapping accordingly, and to seek approval of policies specific to the area(s) of such altered geographic boundaries; and - (b) the jurisdiction of the Tribunal to consider and approve modifications, deletions or additions to the unapproved portions of OPA 294 on a general or site-specific basis, as the case may be, and the jurisdiction of the Tribunal to expand the geographic boundary of OPA 294 and to approve additional policies specific to such areas, provided that the remaining Appellants shall be bound by the commitments made by them to scope their issues. - [15] The Tribunal further orders that the modification and partial approval of OPA 294 is without prejudice to the positions that may be taken by the remaining Appellants to those appeals so that if those appeals proceed to a hearing, either on their own or as may be consolidated with other appeals, the City will not take the position that the of OPA 294 on a Plan-wide basis (or as approved in respect of other lands).
+However, this does not affect the City's right to assert that the approved portions of OPA 294 should be applied to the specific sites or areas without modification on the basis that they are consistent with the Provincial Policy Statement (2020), conform with provincial plans and that they constitute good planning.